Annastacia-dev/africas_talking_rails/README.md

-# Integrating Africas Talking (SMS) in your Rails Application
+# Integrating Africa's Talking (SMS) in your Rails Application

 ### Pre-requisites
 - Knowledge of Ruby on Rails

 ### Setup
+- To run this on your local, clone the repository and run `bundle install` to install all the dependencies.
+- Run `rails db:create` to create the database and `rails db:migrate` to run the migrations.
+- Run `rails db:seed` to seed the database with `users` data.
+- Run `rails s` to start the server and navigate to `http://localhost:3000` to view the application.
+- Generate a `master.key` file and add it to the `config` directory to access the credentials file and save your Africa's Talking API key and username.

 #### Africa's Talking